 By Kiran Yella

 With a Masters Graduate in Engineering Management and B.S. in Computer Science, Kiran Yella has been successfully supporting Business Units with cost savings through Lean Tools: by reducing Turnaround Time, reducing defects and costs incurred.
-He is also serving as the ISO Internal Auditor with over 5years experience managing Quality Management Systems through audits; SOP/WI draft, approval & reviews; CAPA assignment, review & closure.
+She is also serving as the ISO Internal Auditor with over 5 years experience managing Quality Management Systems through audits; SOP/WI draft, approval & reviews; CAPA assignment, review & closure.